FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If a user needs to transfer a pre-configured welding process, template programs, and built workpiece data from one device to another to replicate the environment, AIRLab provides a user data backup feature.

-Click on the AIRLab menu bar - Window - User Data Backup, and a pop-up window titled "User Data Backup" will appear, as shown in Figure 4-94.
+Click on the AIRLab menu bar - Window - User Data Backup, and a pop-up window titled "User Data Backup" will appear, as shown in the figure below.
 Below is a detailed introduction to the usage of the user data package import and export functions.

 .. figure:: analysis/4/94.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-94   Pop up window for user data backup function
+.. centered:: Figure 3-96   Pop up window for user data backup function

 Export Function: